Low Debt Quality Stocks: Canada (TSX) — 25-Year Backtest

 Canada doesn't outperform because of aggressive growth bets.
 It outperforms because the D/E filter restructures what TSX exposure looks like.
 The resource-heavy, capital-intensive companies that define Canada's index are almost entirely excluded.
 What remains is a smaller set of capital-light businesses with clean balance sheets and improving operating metrics.

-The -13.01% down capture is the number that matters most.
-A portfolio that rises when markets fall doesn't just protect wealth.
-It compounds from a higher base when the recovery comes.
-Over 25 years, that effect shows up as 795.28% total return vs 558.69% for SPY.
+The 29.11% down capture is the number that matters most.
+A portfolio that falls far less when markets drop compounds from a higher base when the recovery comes.
+Over 25 years, that effect shows up as 807.71% total return vs 163.60% for the TSX Composite.
+Excess CAGR: +5.26%.

 Part of a Series